In-Build 53m Turquoise Project Tala Sold

 A beach club, complete with sauna, gym and dive store, opens on to the big swim platform, which features a lowering section to give easy access to the water.
 At the top of Tala, the sun deck is set up for all-weather use with a considerable hardtop covering a bar and BBQ, forward of which is the spa pool.

 The captain is quartered behind the wheelhouse, with the rest of the crew on the lower deck in five double cabins and one single.
 Turquoise says crew circulation throughout has been kept completely separate from guest areas.

 Powered by twin Caterpillar C32 1,300hp engines, Tala is expected to reach a top speed of around 15 knots.
 Started on spec, the yacht is now for sale.

-Broker Cristian Schwarzwälder said project Tala is set to raise the profile of the yard.
+Broker Cristian Schwarzwälder previously said Project Tala is set to raise the profile of the yard.

-"The 53m will certainly push the level of recognition to a new height due to her unique six cabin layout and beach club concept," he said.
+"The 53 metre will certainly push the level of recognition to a new height due to her unique six cabin layout and beach club concept," he said.